 Does a career as a medical assistant seem like the perfect fit for you?
 If so, there are a few steps you must take to become an MA.
 First, you’ll need to obtain your high school diploma.
 You can then attend an accredited medical assistant program such as the one offered through Cambridge.

 During this time, you’ll receive training on healthcare basics and patient care as well as phlebotomy.
 After your program, you’ll be eligible to sit for the RMA, CMA and NCCT national exams, as well as the Phlebotomy exam for certification.

-In only 36 weeks, you can become a medical assistant in Atlanta through Cambridge.
+In only 36 weeks, you can become a medical assistant through Cambridge.
 Our program includes all the training you need for success.
 To learn more about our program or to apply today, give us a call at 877-206-4279 or send us a message.